Nexmo/station/_documentation/messages-and-workflows-apis/workflows/building-blocks/send-a-facebook-message-with-failover.md

 ---
-title: Send a message with failover
+title: Send a Facebook message with failover
 ---

-# Send a message with failover
+# Send a Facebook message with failover

 In this example you will send a Facebook Messenger message that fails over to sending an SMS.
 In the Workflow object message objects can be placed in any order to suit your use case.
 Each message object must contain a failover object, except for the last message, as there are no more message objects to failover to.